bellingcat/uniform-timezone/README.md

 Tries to bring standardization into social media posts' date-time values.

+> Why 1?
+Working with standard timezones (such as UTC) is useful when cross-referencing dates from distinct online platforms.
+> Why 2?
+Some platforms actively hide the real date/time of a post (eg: tiktok, youtube, ...).

-Converts and decodes, where possible, complete upload/post date-time values into standard timezones (like UTC or your machine's local timezone) and allows the conversion to any other timezone, besides exporting/copying all values.
+This extension converts and decodes, where possible, complete upload/post date-time values into standard timezones (like UTC or your machine's local timezone) and allows the conversion to any other timezone, besides exporting/copying all values.

 Install on [brave/chrome](https://chrome.google.com/webstore/detail/uniform-timezone-extensio/fhpdgikedeljapdckiegnjiendkhphlg).